Decentralized storage of data sovereignty

 12. Cost Efficiency

-Cost efficiency involves evaluating the balance between the system's performance and its costs.
-Platforms that deliver excellent performance at lower costs offer better value for money.
+Cost efficiency involves assessing the balance between a system's performance and its costs.
+Platforms that deliver excellent performance at a lower cost have a higher cost-performance ratio.
 Decentralized systems that use tokens for payment may experience cost fluctuations due to market volatility, which users should consider when choosing a system.

 The complexity of a system refers to the difficulty of setup, operation, and maintenance.
 Simpler systems, such as basic P2P networks, may be easier to configure but may lack advanced features.
-Blockchain solutions, while offering stronger security and decentralization, are often more complex and require expertise for integration and use.
+Blockchain solutions, while offering stronger security and decentralization, are often more complex and require expertise to integrate and use.

-Similarly, ease of integration refers to how easily the DSS can be incorporated into existing software or infrastructure.
+Similarly, integration ease refers to how easily the DSS can be incorporated into existing software or infrastructure.
 Systems that provide comprehensive APIs and user-friendly documentation are easier to integrate, while those requiring extensive customization may introduce delays or additional costs.

 Conclusion